Skip to main content

 Complete Your LLC Publication Requirement — Fast, Affordable, Guaranteed Compliant

-Brooklyn (Kings County) LLC publication typically costs $550 to $1,500+, making it the second most expensive county in New York after Manhattan.
-Add the $50 state filing fee, and you're looking at $600 to $1,550+ total to complete your publication requirement.
+Brooklyn (Kings County) LLC publication typically costs $1,200-$1,550+, making it the second most expensive county in New York after Manhattan.
+Add the $50 Certificate of Publication filing fee, and you're looking at $1,250-$1,600+ total.
+Unlike Manhattan, which mandates the expensive New York Law Journal, the Kings County Clerk assigns designated newspapers from a rotating list.
+Your final cost depends on which papers you're assigned.

 Brooklyn LLC Publication Cost Breakdown